Broke Your Arm Punching Out Cthulhu

 - Are now possessed or infected with The Virus as a result of touching or killing him, and will eventually become him...

-- Actually do defeat him, but only at the cost of almost everything you were trying to save, up to and including your sanity or your soul.
+- Truly do defeat him, but only at the cost of almost everything you were trying to save, up to and including your sanity or your soul.

-- Actually do defeat him, but have drawn the attention of even worse things that want revenge on you.
+- Truly do defeat him, but have drawn the attention of even worse things that want revenge on you.

 - Kill his weak form, then he transforms...